openforcefield/kubecustom/docs/index.rst

          :expand:

          To the User Guide

     .. grid-item-card:: API Reference
       :margin: 0 3 0 0

-      How to use the API of KubeCustom.
+      How to use the API of kubecustom.

       .. button-link:: ./api.html
          :color: primary